Skip to content

 Storm and flood-event scaling with multi-crew deployment

-Coordinated response with NSW Police, FRNSW, Ambulance NSW, SES
+Coordinated response with NSW Police, FRNSW, NSW Ambulance, SES

 Main burst, gas hit and power-line-down scene control